 Support worker Ian Davies has been working for Integrate for almost a decade, after a major change in career having previously worked in a factory for 26 years.

-Ian was made redundant and decided to volunteer in a day care centre, then when a support worker job came up at Integrate, he went for it and has never looked back.
-Here he tells us about a day in a life of an IP support worker.
+Ian was made redundant and decided to volunteer in a daycare centre, then when a support worker job came up at Integrate, he went for it and has never looked back.
+Here he tells us about a day in the life of an Integrate support worker.

 “If I didn’t visit some of the people that I do, they would be on their own – that is a massive motivator for me.
 I love what I do, every day is different.
 One day I can be ten pin bowling or going to a stage show or sat having a cup of tea and a chat, helping with household chores or shopping, very different to my previous role.
 What is nice is that I share a lot of the same interests with the people that I work with – so we have a good time together.